Webasif1/ai-powered-cohort-progress/README.md

 - Become a **job-ready full-stack developer**
 - Have a solid GitHub portfolio showcasing my projects and daily progress
 - Build the discipline to learn and code every single day

----

-> _"Consistency beats motivation — one commit a day keeps doubt away."_ ✨